-Canary Island Date Palm (Phoenix canariensis) Care Indoors, Propagation and Common Problems
+Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

-Canary Island Date Palm (Phoenix canariensis) grows best in bright indirect light, warm and humid conditions and moderately moist, well drained soil that is rich in organic matter coupled with monthly feeding in the growing season.
+Phoenix canariensis (Canary Island Date Palm ) requires bright indirect light, warm and humid conditions, and moderately moist, rich, well drained soil coupled with monthly feeding in the growing season.

-Phoenix canariensis also called Pineapple Palm is one of the popular palms and bears pinnate leaves with numerous leaflets on a stiff and straight rachis.
+Let's first look at some facts about this palm.
+Phoenix canariensis also called Pineapple Palm is among the popular palms and bears pinnate leaves with numerous leaflets on a stiff and straight rachis.

 On account of its tolerance to wide range of soil and light conditions and ability to adapt to drought conditions, Pineapple Palm is among the best plants with low water needs.